Emilie Johnson: 1927

-Emilie was now approaching 60 years of age, while Emory was still in his thirties.
+Emilie was now approaching sixty years of age, while Emory was still in his thirties.
 In March, Universal released the Fourth Commandment, written by Emilie.
 It is the tale of family drama, focusing on the strains and rivalries between wives and mothers-in-law.

 In September, Emilie "assisted" in the writing of The Lone Eagle, a World War I aviation film, according to the credits.

 1928

 In February, Universal released The Shield of Honor, written by Emilie.
 The film is a police tale with elements of aviation drama, jewel thieves, and a love story.

-After completing three fairly successful movies for Universal, the Johnson team jumped ship, reneged on their eight-picture contract, and signed with another company.
+After completing three moderately successful movies for Universal, the Johnson team jumped ship, reneged on their eight-picture contract, and signed with another company.
 Emory and his mother negotiated a new contract with Poverty Row studio Tiffany-Stahl Productions.

 Emory spent significant portions of 1929 trying to reconcile with Ella Hall and repair their marriage.
 Because they had lost Alfred Bernard in 1926, Emory and Ella decided to have one last child.
 Emilie's granddaughter Diana Marie (Dinie) was born in October 1929.

 1930–1932

 In November 1930, Emory Johnson released his first Tiffany-Stahl Productions contract production, The Third Alarm.
 This film would become his first talkie.
 Although the name of this film was the same as the 1922 version, the similarity ended there.

 This remake is a family drama about a young girl and her younger brother who are orphaned when their father is killed in a fire.
 A hero emerges who tries to prevent the children from going to an orphan asylum.
 A fire starts at the orphanage, and the children must be saved.
 After saving them, the hero realizes he is in love with one of the orphans.
 They get married and live together with her brother.

 Emilie's original story is the basis for this film, but the similarity only extends to both stories being about firefighters.
 The screenwriting duties of this version of The Third Alarm were assigned to another T-S writer, Frances Hyland.

 A significant news item appeared on Page 4 of the September 4, 1930, edition of Variety Magazine.

-Emory Johnson, engaged by Tiffany to direct "The Third Alarm" on the strength of his silent of the same title for FBO, has been off the picture since the first day's shooting.
-Martin Cohn, the editorial supervisor at Tiff, is finishing it, although direction credit will go to Johnson, beside a piece of the picture.
-Johnson objected to the supervision.